You are here

 The bust was received at Monticello in August 1825.
 Jefferson thanked Gould and reported,

-"Without knowing exactly the precise period at which it was taken I think it a good likeness of what he was a little after he had passed the middle age of life.
-It received a little injury by fracture but the parts are preserved, and being behind can be repaired without disfiguring it.
-I place it with pleasure in the line in my cabinet of his predecessor and successors..."
+[W]ithout knowing exactly the precise period at which it was taken, I think it a good likeness of what he was a little after he had past the middle age of life. it recieved a little injury by fracture, but the parts are preserved, and, being on the back part, can be repaired without disfiguring it.
+I place it with pleasure in the line in my cabinet of his predecessor and successors.5

 - 1. Cited in Andrew Oliver, Portraits of John and Abigail Adams (Cambridge: Belknap Press of Harvard University Press, 1967), 180.